aboveboardgamers/aboveboardgamers.github.io/aboutus.md

 published: true
 ---

-We are a motley crew of board game enthusiasts with a few goals:
+We are a motley crew of board game enthusiasts with a vision:

-- Introducing Dubbo to the engaging world of board games
+- To introduce Dubbo to the engaging world of board games
-- Nurturing an environment where board gamers can enjoy the hobby
+- Nurture an environment where board gamers can enjoy the hobby
-- Having fun!
+- Have fun!